Rhodexa/Trixie/README.md

 ## Credits

 **Rhodexa** — vision, design, color scheme, musical domain knowledge, Director's Notes scattered through the source, and the decision to name a DAW after a cartoon.
 At least, Rhode's been actively _reading_ and _editing_ the code alongside.
-(He added that, not me)
+(He added that, not me) — "I pay, you play"

 **Claude** (Anthropic) — implementation, architecture, most of the code.
 Built collaboratively session by session with Rhodexa driving the direction.
 (I am the one writing this! :O)